transparency-dev/trillian-tessera/storage/aws/README.md

 or a local bbolt database to store the `<identity_hash>` --> `sequence` mapping.
 They work well, but call for further stress testing and cost analysis.

+## Compatibility

+This storage implementation is intended to be used with AWS services.

+However, given that it's based on services which are compatible with MySQL and S3 protocols, it's possible that it will work with other non-AWS-based backends which are compatible with these protocols.

+Given the vast array of combinations of backend implementations and versions, using this storage implementation outside of AWS isn't officially supported, although there may be folks who can help with issues in the Transparency-Dev slack.

+Similarly, PRs raised against it relating to its use outside of AWS are unlikely to be accepted unless it's shown that they have no detremental effect to the implementation's performance on AWS.

 ### Alternatives considered

 Other transactional storage systems are available on AWS, e.g. Redshift, RDS or